asteroid-lang/asteroid/docs/User Guide.rst

 The Basics
 ----------

 As with most programming languages we are familiar with, Asteroid has variables (alpha-numeric symbols starting with an alpha character) and constants.
-Constants are available for all the primitive data types,
+Constants are available for all four primitive data types,

 * ``integer``, e.g. ``1024``
 * ``real``, e.g. ``1.75``